TheTicketKing.com is a ticket resale marketplace, not a box office or venue. Ticket price may be above or below face value.

 Additional Orlando Magic Info

 Choose Ticket King for Orlando Magic tickets.
-When the 2023 schedule comes out, we'll have all the home and away games listed on this page.
+When the NBA schedule comes out, we'll have all the home and away games listed on this page.
 Pick your game, choose your seats, use our secure checkout, and have your tickets delivered via "Mobile Ticket Delivery."

 Orlando Magic History

 At the end of the 2022-23 season, we saw an improvement for the Orlando Magic.
 The team finished the season with a record of 34-48.
 This put them in 13th place in the Eastern Conference.
 What's more interesting is where the team sits before the start of the next season.
 The Magic have two first-round picks in the top eleven.
 Any players chosen will certainly support Paolo Banchero, who earned Rookie of the Year honors.
 On top of that, they have 60 million in salary cap space to spend on free agents.
-Considering that the eighth-seeded team in the 2023 playoffs had just ten more wins than Orlando, they Magic can turn the corner.
+Considering that the eighth-seeded team in the 2023 playoffs had just ten more wins than Orlando, the Magic can turn the corner.

 Magic 2021-22 Season Recap